One of the fundamental elements to my work with creatives is a shift in mindset.

 By starting now — and forevermore — the *ongoing* practice of fortifying our enoughness (and of course this is an inside job).
 By reminding ourselves that at some point on this journey, we’re NOT gonna have anyone showing us exactly how it’s done.
 By understanding that when the population dwindles, it’s a sign of our growth, our being on the right track, NOT a reason to get scared and head back down the hill we’ve been trudging up for so long.

-Scroll down to join me in the comments over at my blog and let’s discuss this a little more.
+Scroll down to join me in the comments and let’s discuss this a little more.

 This is specifically an example of the convo in our Expansive Capacity membership space (where the January topic is Your Relationship with the Industry).
 I am all about helping with the perspective shift required to endure this part of a creative career!